Skip to content

 • Ensuring robust processes for reporting and handling complaints

-• Ensuring equality, diversity, and inclusion across the learning environment
+• Ensuring equality, diversity and inclusion across the learning environment

 • Addressing racial harassment on work placements.

 We recognise that, to enable all students to have equal access to our facilities and educational opportunities, some students may require adjustments or specialist support.
 We therefore aim to take a flexible approach, wherever possible, when responding to the individual needs of our students.
-For more information on adjustments or specialist support please visit our Student Wellbeing pages: https://studentservices.lincoln.ac.uk/health-and-wellbeing/.

 Student finance, tuition fees, and payment

-You can find information on how to pay your fees, or view which loan options are available to you, on the University of Nottingham’s fees and funding pages.
+You can find information on how to pay your fees, or view which loan options are available to you, on the University of Nottingham’s fees and funding page.
 Remember to register online otherwise your status with Student Finance might be affected.

 Financial Support